 Educational Psychology & Research MethodologyEducational Studies

 I enjoy teaching undergraduate and graduate level educational psychology courses and conducting research in gifted education.
-I also supervise youth enrichment programs year-round as Associate Director of Purdue’s Gifted Education Resource Institute.
+I also supervise youth enrichment programs year-round as Associate Director of Purdue’s Gifted Education Research and Resource Institute.

 - Ph.D. — Education/Gifted, Creative and Talented Studies, Purdue University